Bernard Pesquet: Trial

-On June 18, 1982, Bernard Pesquet was tried for the assassinations of Christiane Pesquet (November 23, 1974), that of Henri Franqui (April 30, 1976), as well as the triple assassination of Neuilly-sur-Seine (July 29, 1976).
+On 18 June 1982, Bernard Pesquet was tried for the murders of Christiane Pesquet (23 November 1974), that of Henri Franqui (10 April 1976), as well as the triple homicide of Neuilly-sur-Seine (29 July 1976).
 He was then 60 years old.
 The trial lasted nearly six years, which was the longest trial at this time.
-Tried before the Court of Assizes of Val-d'Oise, Pesquet pleaded the "crime of passion" vis-à-vis the murder of his wife, then confessed to having killed Henri Franqui because the latter annoyed him with the purchase request if his house.
-However, Bernard Pesquet denied the triple homicide of Neuilly-sur-Seine.
-The death penalty having been abolished, Pesquet was sentenced on June 25, 1982, to life imprisonment.
+Tried before the Court of Assizes of Val-d'Oise, Pesquet played the "crime of passion" card vis-à-vis the murder of his wife, then confessed to having killed Henri Franqui because the latter annoyed him with the purchase request of his house.
+However, Bernard Pesquet denied having committed the triple homicide of Neuilly-sur-Seine.
+The death penalty having been abolished, Pesquet was sentenced on 25 June 1982 to life imprisonment.

-Following his conviction, Bernard Pesquet lodged an appeal in cassation, which quashed the verdict under technicality on July 12, 1983.
+Following his conviction, Bernard Pesquet lodged an appeal in cassation, which quashed the verdict under technicality on 12 July 1983.

-On April 17, 1984, Bernard Pesquet was sentenced for his five assassinations but, affected by a prostate tumor, did not appear before the Court of Assizes in Paris.
-Hospitalized, Pesquet still denied a triple murder in Neuilly-sur-Seine.
+On 17 April 1984, Bernard Pesquet was sentenced for his five murders but, affected by a prostate tumour, did not appear before the Court of Assizes in Paris.
+Hospitalized, Pesquet still plead his innocence for the triple murder in Neuilly-sur-Seine.
 Although he was not present during the hearing, Bernard Pesquet, 62, was again sentenced to life imprisonment.

 Death

-After spending 33 years behind bars, Bernard Pesquet died on May 10, 2009, at Fresnes Prison at 87.
+After spending 33 years behind bars, Bernard Pesquet died on 10 May 2009, at Fresnes Prison at 87.